LionOpeter/ircWebClient/README.md

 # ircWebClient
-1. npm install irc (see ircSuccess) using guide: https://www.youtube.com/watch?v=OuYIlea4j7g
+1. npm install irc (see ircSuccess)\n
+using guide: https://www.youtube.com/watch?v=OuYIlea4j7g

--- create a folder for this project
+-- create a folder for this project\n
 -- cd into the folder
 -- do: sudo npm install irc
 -- create a file named: "MyIRCBot.js" and type the text you see in the link: